 Form-based authentication is not particularly secure.
 In form-based authentication, the content of the user dialog box is sent as plain text, and the target server is not authenticated.
-This form of authentication can expose your user names and passwords unless all connections are over SSL.
+This form of authentication can expose your user names and passwords unless all connections are over Secure Sockets Layer (SSL).
 If someone can intercept the transmission, the user name and password information can easily be decoded.

-The J2EE servlet specification provides at least two means for Web-based applications to query for end-user authentication credentials:
+The J2EE servlet specification provides at least two means for Web-based applications to query for enduser authentication credentials:

-• Hyper Text Transport Protocol (HTTP) Basic Authentication
+- Hyper Text Transport Protocol (HTTP) Basic Authentication - J2EE Form-based Authentication